-Subscribe below to have my latest Great Lakes adventures sent right to your inbox.
+Subscribe below to share in my latest Great Lakes adventures.
 From beachcombing to hiking, biking, farmer’s markets, festivals, and great food – there are endless opportunities for recreation, culture, great food, and fun.
 I hope you’ll join me!

-From a remote stretch of Lake Superior beach to a wooded segment of the Ice Age Trail, you’ll find peace in the Great Lakes region.
+From a remote stretch of Lake Superior beach to a wooded segment of Wisconsin’s Ice Age Trail, you’ll find peace in the Great Lakes region.
 Gliding along a snowy cross country ski trail or enjoying the bustle of a capitol city, you’ll meet wonderful people, learn about the history and culture of the region, and enjoy great food!
+Explore more of my recent adventures throughout the region here.

 Great Lakes Facts